brunoarine/whalesniffer/README.md

 <img src="./docs/img/fluxogram.png">
 </p>

-Four different ways of locating whales in the images were evaluated: contour search, thresholding, superpixel clustering, and histogram similarity search.
-The execution time of each algorithm was measured and taken into account in the final discussions.
+Four different ways of locating whales in the images were evaluated: edge detection, thresholding, superpixel clustering, and histogram similarity search.
+The execution time of each algorithm was measured and taken into account at the end of the document.

 ### 1) Channel decomposition

-The color space defined by the R, G and B channels is sensitive to light variation, as well as the presence of shadows and reflections in the photographed environment.
-The photos available for this work, however, were taken under different conditions of weather, time of day, lighting and angle of incidence of the sun.
+The color space defined by the R, G, and B channels is sensitive to light variation and the presence of shadows and reflections in the photographed environment.
+However, the photos available for this work were taken under different conditions of weather, time of day, lighting, and angle of incidence of the sun.
 In addition to these natural factors, it should be noted that the camera is probably not the same, as some images have different resolutions from each other.

-To ensure that there is a standard in the overall brightness and hue of the images, it was preferred to prioritize color spaces that are invariant to most of these factors.
+To ensure that there is a standard in the overall brightness and hue of the images, I preferred to prioritize color spaces invariant to most of these factors.
 The table below lists the invariance quality of some of these color spaces.

 <p align="center">
 <img src="./docs/img/variance.png">
 </p>

 _Invariance properties of individual channels in ascending order of invariance.
-The sign of "-" means fully variant, "+/-" partially invariant and "+" fully invariant to the corresponding property. _
+The sign of "-" means fully variant, "+/-" partially invariant, and "+" fully invariant to the corresponding property._

 During the tests, all models presented a satisfactory performance with the H and S channels of the HSV space, the a channel of the Lab space, and the Rn channel of the Normalized RGB space.

-These results were probably because sea water is intensely bluish in relation to the whale, so these elements will appear differently in the H channel due to the difference in hue.
-In photos taken on sunny days, the water exhibits a considerably more intense coloration, producing more saturated pixels and consequently higher values ​​than the whale pixels in the S channel.
-The R channel is not always the best choice for targeting of the image, however, in certain cases the water region is almost completely black in this channel, as there are no red tones in the water.
-This same effect occurs in channel a of the Lab space, since this space separates red from blue in channels a and b respectively, with the advantage that variations in lighting remain isolated in channel L.
+These results probably occurred because seawater is intensely more bluish than the whale, so that these elements will appear differently in the H channel due to the difference in hue.
+In photos taken on sunny days, the water exhibits a considerably more intense coloration, producing more saturated pixels and higher values than the whale pixels in the S channel.
+The R channel is not always the best choice for targeting the image.
+However, in some instances, the water region is almost entirely black in this channel, as there are no red tones in the water.
+This same effect occurs in channel a of the Lab space since this space separates red from blue in channels a and b, respectively, with the advantage that variations in lighting remain isolated in channel L.

 ### 2) Removal of reflections and shadows in the waves